Punchh

 For example, a $2 off reward is sent to a segment configurable within Punchh with messaging sent through Braze.

-If using Braze segmentation and messaging, but Punchh for gifting:
+Using Braze segmentation and messaging, and Punchh for gifting:

 For example, a $2 off reward and messaging sent to a segment with attributes not available in Punchh.

-If using Braze segmentation and Punchh for gifting and/or messaging:
+Using Braze segmentation and Punchh for gifting or messaging, or both:

 For example, a $2 off reward is sent to a segment with attributes not available in Punchh, but no messaging is required, or the messaging can be sent through Punchh (note that all guests must be present in Punchh).